 Blue Elephant Daycare is excited to be approved by the Region of Peel as we participate in the CWELCC program.
-Parents/guardians will see reduction in fees as shown in the fee reduction in this booklet for 2023.
+Parents/guardians will see reduction in fees as shown in the fee reduction in this booklet for 2024.
+For now the reduction is same as in 2023 as we await the 2024 CWELCC guidelines from the Province and Region of Peel